seth4618/CommonMark/blogs/karthic.md

-### Includeing CSS and Javascript files from command line
+### Including CSS and Javascript files from command line

 The syntax we propose is  ```./cmark -I file1.css file2.js file3.md ```.
 This will create a new type of node called NODE_INCLUDE and the html document will be formatted to have a head and a body node, where the body contains the contents of the markdown document parsed without the included css files and the head contains statements the include statements such as ```<link rel="stylesheet" type="text/css" href="file1.css">``` or ```<script src = "file2.js"></script>```.
 It is required for the included files in the command line to have an extension such as .css or .js (Currently only these 2 are supported, but this can be easily extended to other files such as coffeescript)

+### Including CSS files from inside the markdown document

+The syntax we propose is of the form <<include file>> and this syntax will behave just like the command line include statement.
+This statement in its structure is identical to the Link Reference syntax and needs to be separated from the surrounding lines by blank lines